BrianSturgis/Quadcopter-flight-application/readme.md

 ### Backend
 1. cd `backend`
 1. `npm install`
-1. connect to drone via wifi
+2. Go to your systems wifi settings and look for a network named "TELLO" on your aircraft it may be set to an OEM network at name at first.
-1. `npm start`
+3. `npm start`